Bumblebee202111/doubean-public/README.md

 ### Source Code Status

-Only selected source code from the private project is shared here to mitigate potential issues.
+Only selected source code from a private project is shared here to mitigate potential issues.
 More code may be synced later (WIP).

 ### Guidelines

-- Use for personal learning.
+- For personal learning & exploration.
-- Avoid promoting widely without permission.
+- Please avoid wide promotion.

 ## Tech Stack